Launching a business in the Amsterdam Area

-Like anywhere else, setting up a business in Amsterdam requires some administrative action.
-Find a step-by-step guide below, detailing everything you need to do to get your business up and running in the Dutch capital.
+Like anywhere else, setting up a business in the Amsterdam Area requires some administrative action.
+Find a step-by-step guide below, detailing everything you need to do to get your business up and running in or around the Dutch capital.

 Step 1: Find out if you’re legally entitled to start a business in the Netherlands

-Here’s how to find out if it’s possible for you legally to start a business in Amsterdam (or elsewhere in the Netherlands):
+Are you legally entitled to start a business in the Amsterdam Area (or elsewhere in the Netherlands)?

-Rest of the world: If you are not an EU/EEA/Swiss citizen and do not have permanent residency, you should check carefully with the IND (or a lawyer) what your individual situation and residency rights are.
-Highly skilled migrants, for instance, cannot establish a private company with their existing residence permit.
-It could also be interesting for you to check out the scheme for startups: that’s a residence permit programme that affords ambitious entrepreneurs from outside the EU one year to launch an innovative new business in the Netherlands.
+- Rest of the world: If you are not an EU/EEA/Swiss citizen and do not have permanent residency, you should check carefully with the IND (or a lawyer) what your individual situation and residency rights are.

-The most important step in launching a successful business is writing up a thorough business plan to lay out aims and plans for your new business and keep them in check.
-The business plan may also be required by the Chamber of Commerce (Kamer van Koophandel) to help choose the most appropriate company structure, and other institutions.
-The business plan should summarise the mission of the business, but also include profit and loss sheets, estimates of running costs, annual projections and potential alternatives if things don’t go immediately to plan.
+Another important step in launching a successful business is writing up a thorough business plan to lay out aims and plans for your new business and keep them in check.
+It should summarise the mission of the business, but also include profit and loss sheets, estimates of running costs, annual projections and potential alternatives if things don’t immediately go to plan.

-Amsterdam has a great variety of office space, from modern co-working spaces in startup hubs through centrally located retail space to fully equipped corporate facilities.
-Define your priorities: do you want to be immersed in the city’s creative scene and vibrant city life?
+The Amsterdam Area has a great variety of office and business space, from modern co-working spaces in startup hubs through centrally located retail space to fully equipped corporate facilities.
+Define your priorities: do you want to be immersed in the city’s creative scene?
 Be close to ICT hubs or financial services?
 Have a great connection to the airport?
-Read our page on Amsterdam's wide range of high-quality business locations to help you find the perfect home for your business.
+It’s good to know that all new and recent developments in the region have a strong emphasis on sustainability, innovation and growth.

 Step 6: Register your company